 While credit card issuers can increase the APR on your existing account as long as they give you proper advance notice, it’s not likely that requesting a credit-limit increase would raise the APR on that card, Nessa Feddis, senior vice president and deputy chief counsel at the American Bankers Association, said in an email.

 “They can raise the rate for any reason if they give 45 day advance notice, and the new rate only applies to transactions made after the effective date,” she said.

 Still, Feddis said she doesn’t know of any bank that uses requests for a higher credit limit to trigger an APR increase.

 “The bank cannot automatically raise the rate absent some recent verification of income,” she said.
 “Thus, they encourage customers to make the request as [they] can then obtain the information from the customer.”

 Even if your bank encourages you to ask for a higher credit limit, that doesn’t mean you should do it.
 There’s still the chance the bank will deny your request, so if you have reason to believe they will, asking for it may not make sense.
 As we mentioned earlier, it could hurt your credit score if the bank makes a hard inquiry on your credit report as part of the process, and you wouldn’t get the credit-score benefit of a higher credit limit to cushion the blow of the inquiry.

 Before you apply for new credit, even with an existing creditor, it’s a good idea to see where your credit stands.
-You can get two free credit scores, updated every 14 days, on Credit.com, and if your scores aren’t where you’d like them to be, you can make a plan to improve them.
+You can get a free credit score, updated every 14 days, on Credit.com, and if your scores aren’t where you’d like them to be, you can make a plan to improve them.

 More Money-Saving Reads: